pinglab-intern/PTC_Data_Extraction/README.md

 Both may be installed through *pip*, e.g., `pip install biopython pandas`.

 ## Running the script

+Run this script as `python '.\PMID to BioC Retrieval Using PubMed and PTC APIs.py'`

+By default, the script searches for all documents corresponding to the query "heart failure" - please change the string for the search query in the script.

+Output is written to "output.csv".

+The data frame is not saved but may be passed to another function.

 ## Credits
-Developed by Marlee Zinsser in the Ping Lab at UCLA in Fall 2019.
+Developed by Marlee Zinsser in the Ping Lab at UCLA while working with Harry Caufield in Fall 2019.